How do I schedule an appointment?

 What is meant by “brief” individual counseling?

 During the intake appointment, a student’s needs are assessed.
 Follow-up sessions are scheduled as appropriate to help a student work through his or her problems.
-Students are allowed 10 individual therapy sessions per academic year.
-The number of sessions may be extended if it is clinically-indicated.
-Students who want or need more frequent or longer-term contact with a counselor are referred to off-campus resources.
+Students may be seen for between 1-10 biweekly individual therapy sessions per academic year.
+In very rare circumstances, the number of sessions may be extended if it is clinically-indicated.
+Students who want or need more than biweekly sessions or longer-term contact with a counselor are referred to off-campus resources.
 Students may use group counseling as an adjunct or primary form of treatment.
 Group sessions are only limited by the number of groups available and the number of times any group meets.

 How much does it cost for counseling?